 0-6 credits.
 Prerequisites: enrollment in the ROTC program, military service obligation and permission of department chair.
 Five-week summer course consisting of leadership training at Fort Knox, Ky.
 Completion of this course equates to completion of MILS 101, 102, 201 and 202, and enables students to enroll in the advanced military leadership courses.
 Amount of academic credit awarded depends upon amount of basic military science credit previously earned.
 Travel pay and salary provided through Department of Military Science and Leadership.
 Graded pass/fail.

 MILS 301.
-Military Science and Leadership: Adaptive Team Leadership.
+Military Science and Leadership: Training Management and the Warfighting Function.
 3 Hours.

 MILS 302.
-Military Science and Leadership: Leadership in Changing Environments.
+Military Science and Leadership: Applied Leadership in Small Unit Operations.
 3 Hours.

 Semester course; 3 lecture and 1 laboratory hours.
 3 credits.
 Prerequisite: MILS 301 or permission of department chair.
 Provides instruction and case studies that build upon leadership competencies and military skills attained in MILS 301 in preparation for future responsibilities as Army officers.
 Specific instruction is given in individual leader development, planning and execution of small unit operations, individual and team development, and the Army as a career choice.